abdulhayee181/RT2-2nd-Complete-Assignment/README.md

 # RT-2nd-assignment-both-parts
-assignment of rt2 second jupyterlab and datavisulization
+assignment of rt2 second jupyterlab and datavisulization.

+### How to use it